Tarzan and the Mermaids

-Tarzan and the Mermaids is a 1948 adventure film based on the Tarzan character created by Edgar Rice Burroughs.
-Directed by Robert Florey, it was the last of twelve Tarzan films to star Johnny Weissmuller in the title role.
-It was also the first Tarzan film since 1939 not to feature the character Boy, adopted son of Tarzan and Jane.
-(Boy was described in the film as being away at school, and the character never returned to the series.)
+Tarzan and the Mermaids is a 1948 American adventure film based on the Tarzan character created by Edgar Rice Burroughs.
+Directed by Robert Florey, it was the last of twelve Tarzan films to star Johnny Weissmuller in the title role, with the following sixteen (eighteen counting remakes) films in the series featuring alternating actors between main and supporting, while maintaining a single continuity.
+It was also the first Tarzan film since 1939 not to feature the character Boy, adopted son of Tarzan and Jane (Boy was described in the film as being away at school, and the character never returned to the series).

+It was followed by Tarzan's Magic Fountain in 1949, starring Lex Barker as Tarzan, alongside a returning Brenda Joyce as Jane.

 Plot

-The setting is a coastal African village where swimming and diving are central to the culture, hence the term "the Mermaids."
+The setting is a forbidden African island where swimming and diving are central to the culture, hence the term "the Mermaids."
 Tarzan and Jane (Brenda Joyce) help a native girl (Linda Christian) who has fled the village to avoid a forced marriage to a supposed local god.
 George Zucco portrays Palanth, the corrupt high priest attempting to force the girl into marriage, and Fernando Wagner plays a con man impersonating the god Balu.